finom/node-direct/README.md

 **in development**

-> A server which allows to run JavaScript files directly.
+> A NoseJS server which allows to run server-side JavaScript files directly.

-If a server contains many application and you don't want to set up NodeJS server for every application, you on the right way. **node-direct** allows to run JavaScript on a server just like PHP files.
-The tool creates one server per many websites and executes JavaScript files on the server when ** *.srv.js ** paths are requested.
+If your VPS contains many application and you don't want to set up NodeJS server for every application, you on the right way. **node-direct** allows to run JavaScript on a server just like PHP files.
+The tool creates one NodeJS server per many websites and executes JavaScript files when **\*.srv.js ** paths are requested.

-You know how to run PHP files: *example.com/foo.php* but now you can run JavaScript files the same way: *example.com/bar.srv.js*.
+You know how to run PHP files: *example.com/foo.php* but now you can run JavaScript files the same way: *example.com/bar.srv.js* or even *example.com/* when *index.srv.js* name is used.

 ```
 npm install -g node-direct